neubot/neubot/doc/neubot.1.rst

     While running, Neubot generates a limited set of events, which drive the web interface.
-For example, the ``test_download`` event value is used to update the download speed of the latest test in the right sidebar of the web interface.
+For example, the ``test_download`` event value is used to update the download speed in the right sidebar of the web interface.

     The list of generated events is not standardized yet, so we don't